willypelz/ws-booking-api/README.md

 The codebase contains examples of two different database abstractions, namely [TypeORM](http://typeorm.io/) and [Prisma](https://www.prisma.io/).

 The branch `master` implements TypeORM with a mySQL database.

-The branch `prisma` implements Prisma with a mySQL database.

 ----------